JonWhiteFang/ticket-analysis-cli/README.md

 - 📋 **Flexible Configuration**: Support for JSON/INI config files, environment variables, and CLI arguments
 - 🧪 **Comprehensive Testing**: 80%+ code coverage with pytest framework

+> **Note**: This is a development version.
+The CLI interface is functional and ready for use.
+Some advanced features are still being implemented and integrated.

 ## Quick Start

 ### Prerequisites